osaroo3/fitness-palace-ci-project5/README.md

 #### HTML Validation:

 The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML of the website.
-There where errors noticed on the members page and bag page.
+There where errors noticed on the members, bag and management page.
 The errors have been discussed on the unfixed bug section.

 ---
 #### CSS Validation: